philmar1/Metaheuristic-for-Maximisation-of-the-Covarage-of-Radars/README.md

 # Metaheuristic-for-Maximisation-of-the-Covarage-of-Radars

 This project uses a metaheuristic approach in order to maximize the coverage of sensors displayed in an area.
-A metaheuristic is a powerful optimization method used when the function to minimize is unknown.
+A metaheuristic is a powerful optimization method used when the function to optimize is unknown.
+The programming language I used is python.

 I developped an enhanced method of the annealing algorithm.
 For more information on the annealing algorithm, please refer to this link https://en.wikipedia.org/wiki/Simulated_annealing .